 How to Make a Peppermint Candy Plate

-Ok.
 This peppermint candy plate is adorable.
-And it’s so easy to make that I think you can still make it for Valentine’s Day.
-Or …
+And it’s so easy to make that you can make it for Christmas.

 This is such an easy DIY that you can make one of these in less than half an hour, including cooking time.